 In his criticism of the progressive collapse hypothesis, Dr. Griffin provides absolutely no calculations of his own, nor any support from anyone who has.
 He is therefore arguing from "common sense," also known as an argument to incredulity.
-Unlike Dr. Griffin, I do have peer-reviewed calculations supporting my position, but before providing formal evidence of this, let me argue in kind with my own appeal to "common sense."
+Unlike Dr. Griffin, the author does have peer-reviewed calculations supporting his position, but before providing formal evidence of this, let me argue in kind with my own appeal to "common sense."